ajfriesen/pc-switch-website/content/en/_index.md

 {{% blocks/feature icon="fa fa-tape" title="Connect to anything" %}}
-With a local API you can integrate that into whatever you want.
+A local API that you can integrate into your project.
 {{% /blocks/feature %}}